nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 }
 ```

-**Do the following:**
+### Do the following

-- Refactor `PreFlightChecks` to use the adapter pattern
+:pencil2: Refactor `PreFlightChecks` to use the adapter pattern instead of relying on the `new Scanner(System.in)` inside of each method.
-- Create `PreFligthChecksTests.java` in the test dir
+:pencil2: Create `PreFligthChecksTests.java` in the test dir.
-- Create test cases for each method that verifies the correct result is returned given "user" (fake) input.
-You control the user input as stubs in your tests.
+:pencil2: Create test cases for each method that verifies the correct result is returned given "user" (fake) input.
+You control the user input as _stubs_ in your tests.
+Use mockito to control the flow in each method.

+Phew!
+That's a lot of testing!
+Good job if you made it all the way through!

+### :1st_place_medal: All done! :1st_place_medal: